Varkalandar/raysnail/README.md

 ### Further command line options

 * --outfile (-o) PNG image file to write.
-(From raysnail 0.1.5)
+The default is "output.png" (Supported from raysnail 0.1.5)
 * --passes (-p) Oversampling passes to improve the quality of image area with high noise and/or high contrast.
 The default is 1, the improvemtns of each additional pass are diminishing, so usually this will be in the range 1 ..
-10
+10 (Supported from raysnail 0.1.5)

 ## LICENSE